71 Great Small Town Business Ideas: How to Live Rurally And Thrive!

 Handmade pieces are very trendy.

-Sell your pottery locally, open an Etsy store online, and make sure to hit all local flea markets, festivals, and other events in the area.
+Sell your pottery locally, open an Etsy store online, and make sure to hit all local and online flea markets, festivals, and other events in the area.

 You could have a very profitable small business on your hands here.